YoavHeller/phy51171_YH-CO/README.md

-# phy51171_YH-CO

-## Project
-Particle-In-Cell Simulations of the Two-Stream Instability
+# phy51171_YH-CO : Particle-In-Cell Simulations of the Two-Stream Instability

 ## Description
 This project simulates a one-dimensional electrostatic system using the Particle-In-Cell (PIC) method.